Quick Tips – Beginner Bird Photography

 Natural framing is when an element within the image such as tree branches or an architectural element frame the subject of the image.
 This draws the viewer’s eyes into the photo and serves to highlight the subject.
 Natural framing creates a strong composition emphasizing the subject.

-In this barn image, notice how the walnut tree in the foreground is used to frame the subject.
+In this barn image of the cantilever barn in Cades Cove, notice how the walnut tree in the foreground is used to frame the subject.
 The eyes are drawn into the center focal point of the picture.

 Lastly, keep in mind when composing your photographs in the field to leave room in your image for later cropping during post processing.
 When reviewing your images, you often will see a way to compose an image that you did not see when shooting it.
 So having room in the image to crop it will be important.
 With a little practice these compositional techniques will become second nature when you are viewing a scene and will improve your photography.